 Cons: Not most comofortable to carry, can't carry much gear.

 The Triple Mad Pad is the least expensive of all the big crash pads we tested and comes with a ton of features.
-It has a convenient strap and tri-fold design that turns it into pretty comfortable couch.
-It took me a while to start testing the pad because I enjoyed keeping it clean and pristine as a second couch in my tiny apartment.
-It also has Velcro tabs that mate each fold together and make it very unlikely that if your foot lands on a hinge it will go through.
-This is a very cool feature and more or less eliminates most people's concerns with hinge-designed pads.
+It has a convenient strap and tri-fold design that turns it into a pretty comfortable couch.
+It has Velcro tabs that mate each hinge together and make it very unlikely that your foot can punch through a hinge.
+This is a cool feature and eliminates most people's concerns with hinge-designed pads.
 If you're looking for a large pad and are on a tight budget then the Triple Mad Pad is an excellent option.

 RELATED REVIEW: The Best Bouldering Crash Pad Review